About the data

 Note that due to limitations in the data available, CYPs for injectables and implants are the average of the range of variations e.g. 3-, 4-, 5-year implants provide 2.5, 3.2, 3.8 CYPs per dose respectively.
 The average of these is 3.2 therefore all implants are assigned 3.2 CYPs.

-The RHI does not manipulate the information provided by the data providers.
+RHViz aggregates data from multiple data providers who own their data sets.
+RHViz does not manipulate the information provided by the data providers.
 Therefore, neither RHSC nor PATH as manager of the RHSC Secretariat assume responsibility for the data and do not warrant the completeness and/or accuracy of the data and shall not be liable whatsoever for any damages incurred as a result of its use.
-Please refer to www.unfpaprocurement.org Terms of Service for further information about the RHI data.